almunnings/docker-drupal-api/README.md

 `docker-compose exec web drush api:count-queues`

+If there is only 1 task remainnig, it's going to be the class relations task. **You need to wait.**

 ## 3. After build

-Clear the drupal cache and stop the cron runner.
+Important: Clear the Drupal cache and stop the cron runner.

 - `docker-compose exec web drush cr`
 - `docker-compose stop cron`